Angela Batista, Ed.D.

 Angela is a Faculty Lecturer at the University of Tennessee Knoxville, where she teaches “Multiculturalism in Higher Education,” a graduate course within the College Student Personnel CSP) and Educational Leadership and Policy Studies Department.
-She founded Batista Consulting Services, LLC (BCS) in September 2020, during the height of the Covid-19 pandemic.
-BCS is an international executive coaching, speaking, and consulting firm providing expertise and customized resources and services to individuals, teams, and organizations in higher education and in the private and non-profit sectors.
+She founded Transformation by Design (TBD) in September 2020, during the height of the Covid-19 pandemic.
+TBD is an international executive coaching, speaking, and consulting firm providing expertise and customized resources and services to individuals, teams, and organizations in higher education and in the private and non-profit sectors.

 Angela is a recognized passionate leader and International Coaching Federation (ICF) trained and certified executive and design coach, author, international speaker, facilitator and diversity, equity, inclusion, and belonging (DEIB) strategist.
 She has received multiple national awards, including being named as a Student Affairs Pillar of the Profession in 2020.
 She also served as the 2020-21 NASPA (Student Affairs Administrators in Higher Education) Board Chair and is the lead editor of the 2018 publication, Latinx/a/os in Higher Education: Exploring Identity, Pathways, and Success.